 Hypertension is a condition commonly referred to as the silent killer as it is unable to define the initial disease with exact signs and symptoms.
 In severe conditions, the disease may show an array of features in different individuals like headaches, sleepiness, dizziness, tinnitus, nausea, vomiting, blurred vision, etc. However, the symptoms are subjective with the single individual showing multiple features or in certain conditions the disease may be discovered on a routine examination.3

-Early onset of hypertension in urban population includes lifestyle factors like increased obesity index along with sedentary lethargic lifestyle with lack of any physical exercise acting as major contributors.
-Also, consumption of high salt-diet, chronic alcoholism, smoking and chronic stress have also emerged as other major modifiable factors.4
+Early-onset of hypertension in the urban population includes lifestyle factors like increased obesity index along with a sedentary lethargic lifestyle with a lack of any physical exercise acting as major contributors.
+Also, consumption of high salt-diet, chronic alcoholism, smoking, and chronic stress have emerged as other major modifiable factors.4